Let’s start with a series of cliches and caveats about evaluating rookie quarterbacks in the NFL.

 3RD & 9 FROM NYJ 13: M. JONES COMPLETE TO J. WHITE FOR -1 YARDS

-In this example, we are asking Jones to keep his eyes downfield and take a hit as he delivers a pass, which isn’t easy, but he was willing to do it against Miami in Week 1.
+In this last example, we are asking Jones to stand in the pocket and take a shot as he delivers a pass, which isn’t easy, but he was willing to do it against Miami in Week 1.

 The Pats’ offensive line is having issues picking up these four-man pressures in the first two games of the season, where a second-level blitzer wraps around a penetrator on the line.
 Again, Mac is going to get hit in the pocket.
-But he should know that Kendrick Bourne’s spot route at the bottom of the screen will hold the boundary defender down, leaving Hunter Henry (right) open for a touchdown on the corner route.
+But he should know that Kendrick Bourne’s spot route at the bottom of the screen will hold the boundary defender down, leaving Hunter Henry open for a touchdown on the corner route.
 Stand in there and make the throw.
-Throw with some anticipation by lofting it into the corner of the end zone for Henry.
 The NFL isn’t easy, but that’s an NFL-open throw again for Jones.

 2ND & 9 FROM NE 37: M. JONES COMPLETE TO J. SMITH FOR FIVE YARDS